tambravan/TransmittableDiseaseSimulation/DEVELOPMENT.md

 - **05/02/2020** Refactor data to work from txt files
   - Convert adding data directly to loading from a file
   - Implement engine::Begin(), which resets all numbers and sets the starting location
   - Start creating engine::UpdateInfections()
     - Updates infection numbers and graphically models them
     - This is where consideration of all data, factors, etc. come into play

 - **05/03/2020** Fix start/pause features
   - Initialize and reset the engine instead, so start pause is only called once the simulation has begun
   - Implement basic functionality for actual spread, cure, infection probabilities
   - Implement logistic growth equations for spread (need to debug)

 - **05/04/2020** Implement scientifically accurate growth curves
   - Max infections based on R0 and index
   - Fix issues with logistic growth
   - Replace in line constants with constant values

+- **05/05/2020** Refactor CategorizeLoc to use a map instead of parsing every vector
+  - Clean up code in data, engine, and simulation.h/.cc
+  - Implement tests in engine
+  - Create PROPOSAL.md, update README.md
+  - Fix lines longer than 80 characters